nataliecardot/100-days-of-code/r2-log.md

 **Today's Progress:** Worked through a Udacity lesson on state management in React.

 **Notes:**
 * If your component doesn't keep track of internal state (it only has a render() method), you can declare it as a stateless functional component.
+Stateless functional components usually have props passed to them.
+To access these props, give your stateless functional component a parameter.
+This parameter will automatically be equal to the component's `props` object.
-Props would be passed in as an argument, rather than being accessed with this.props.
-Example (ES6 arrow function with implicit return):
+It's customary to name this parameter `props`.
+Example (ES6 arrow function with implicit return).

   ```
   const Email = (props) => (